qmachine/qmachine/docs/http-api.rst

     {"box":"cardboard","key":"982770f29","val":2}

-Get jobs
+Get list
 ~~~~~~~~

+Because job descriptions are avars that must be accessed by a known box and a
+known key, a volunteer which knows only the box cannot run a job until it also
-To get unknown job descriptions, a client must request a list of their keys by
+knows the job's key.
+Clients may request a list of jobs' keys using a known
-known box and known status.
-This list is represented as a JSON array.
+box and a known status; this list is represented as a JSON array.
 For the
-example show in the table, an array containing three avars' keys might look
+example shown in the table, an array containing three avars' keys might look
 like

 .. code-block:: js